Study smarter with Fiveable

 Why might a business choose to lead with convenience rather than cost reduction, even if both are possible?
 What does this choice reveal about their target customer segment?

 A B2B software company claims to "reduce operational costs by 40%."
 Is this a cost reduction value proposition, a performance improvement proposition, or both?
-Defend your answer with specific criteria.
+Defend your answer with specific criteria from the categories above.